personium/website/src/app-developer/launch_from_homeapp.md

 In the case of using the authorization code flow, an app using Personium needs the user to perform the followings.

-1. Input Cell URL of data subject
+1. User (data subject) manually enters the Cell URL (beginning of every flow)
 2. Authentication and consent on Cell URL
 3. Bar file installation